-Without a doubt, the used theme in the Magento store impacts the load speed.
-Heavier themes can slow down the site and its overall performance.
-This is why you may switch to a lightweight theme that uses just the required code.
+Undoubtedly, the theme used in the Magento store impacts the load speed.
+Heavier themes can negatively influence website speed and overall performance.
+This is why you may switch to a lightweight theme with just the required code.
 Alternatively, you may consider tweaking the theme that you currently have to make it lighter.

 Although it may seem that the theme has no impact on the Admin Panel performance whatsoever, this isn't entirely true.
-In some cases, developers opt for special custom themes to accelerate Magento's Admin areas.
+Sometimes, developers opt for special custom themes to accelerate Magento's Admin areas.

 However, if the Admin Panel isn't reworked completely, the out-of-the-box theme won't help much in boosting the performance.
-Case in point: the Magento 2 Responsive Admin Template allows making various visual changes to the Admin interface and reworking the design of numerous areas according to your needs.
-Nevertheless, this doesn't necessarily imply that the Admin Panel itself will perform more optimally.
+Case in point: theallows making various visual changes to the Admin interface and reworking the design of numerous areas according to your needs.
+Nevertheless, this doesn't necessarily imply that the Admin Panel will perform better.
 Extra customization and tweaks are required for that.

-What is more, you must bear in mind that reworking the Admin Panel theme and removing Knockout.js is likely going to lead to numerous modules not working in the Admin area.
+Moreover, you must remember that reworking the Admin Panel theme and removing Knockout.js will likely lead to numerous modules not working in the Admin area.
 Thus, developers need to be careful and find workaround solutions.

-Another thing you can do to boost your Magento Admin performance is to upgrade Magento to its freshest available version.
-As a rule, every Magento release provides additional tweaks and features that can assist in administrating the backend and improving its performance.
+Another thing that can be done to boost your Magento Admin performance is upgrading Magento to its latest available version.
+As a rule, every Magento release provides additional tweaks and features that can assist in managing the backend and improving its performance.

 Apart from constant issues and bug fixes, every release brings new and enhanced possibilities.
-Not to mention that it also makes sense to get the latest version of Magento to speed up your Magento site across devices in general.
-Let’s bring up some specific examples:
+Not to mention that it also makes sense to get the latest version of Magento toin general.

 The method provided above enables merging for the entire store.
-This means that this will also have an effect on the frontend which is useful for improving its speed.
+This means that this will also affect the frontend, which is useful for improving its speed (as well as your).

-Nevertheless, if required, you can change this setting only for the Admin Panel.
+Nevertheless, you can change this setting only for the Admin Panel if required.
 To do this, you'll need to enable the merge at the global level and turn it off at the store level.
 Make sure to keep in view the fact that you can't make this change in the Admin Panel when you're in production mode.
 You'll have to do this either directly in the database or using commands.

-Judging by the frequency that users forget about this particular fix, it’s one of the most popular solutions and one of the most overseen issues with both Magento 2 Admin and frontend slowdowns.
+It's one of the most popular solutions and one of the most overseen issues with Magento 2 Admin and frontend slowdowns.

 When the platform runs in Developer or Default mode, the engine will use a PHP script to process all static files.
 Production mode drops this slow script for a faster but less flexible approach.